 Frog Lake Trail is a 1.4 mile moderately trafficked out and back trail located near Maupin, OR that features a lake and is rated as moderate.
-The trail is primarily used for hiking, mountain biking, and snowshoeing and is accessible from March until September.
+The trail offers a number of activity options and is accessible from March until September.

 Directions from Sandy: Travel east on Highway 26 to Frog Lake Sno-Park (4.5 miles southeast of its junction with Highway 35).
 Walk north on the Pacific Crest National Scenic Trail for approximately 100 yards to the trailhead sign.
 A more common way of accessing the trail is to drive or walk south of the Sno-Park on Road 2610 to Frog Lake Campground.
 A trailhead sign is along 2610 east of the campground.